 What comes to my mind when someone mentions a motorcycle road trip around Europe?
 A large capacity sports tourer with hard luggage and a gel seat?
 Perhaps it’s an adventure bike with unlimited luggage capacity and the finest Gortex multilayer touring gear?

-This story is about a motorcycle road trip that is the antithesis of what you might normally associate with motorcycle touring.
+This story is about a motorcycle road trip that is the polar opposite of what you might normally associate with motorcycle touring.
 In contrast to the norm, this story is about toughing it out, without compromise, on a two wheeled, air-cooled weapon of choice.
 This story is about an almost Zen like minimalism all wrapped up in a “fuck you” sense of style.
 The bike and the rider are motorcycle touring nonetheless, because nobody told them they shouldn’t or couldn’t, and if they had, I don’t think they would have been heard over the sound of one Suzuki’s finest engines being piped through a titanium Racefit growler.

 It all starts with a bike you would not normally associate with any kind of long range two wheeled odyssey.
 A 1230cc EFE powered Suzuki ET special with a unique, tweaked and braced bare steel frame.
 It has no room for panniers.
 It has rear set foot pegs, a high level sub-frame and a single seat unit that comprises of little more than a thin layer of high -density seat foam.